anubissbe/Jarvis2.0/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. (Optional) Start the full stack with Docker Compose:
+3. (Optional) Start the full stack with Docker Compose.
+This will launch the API, databases, Ollama, and OpenWebUI:
    ```bash
    docker compose up --build
    ```
+   Once running, browse to `http://localhost:8080` to access OpenWebUI.
+The API itself remains available on `http://localhost:8000`.
+   Environment variables such as `OLLAMA_BASE_URL` and `WEBUI_SECRET_KEY` are defined in `docker-compose.yml` and mirror the settings expected by `app/config.py`.

 ## Usage